kubernetes/kubernetes/docs/proposals/pod-troubleshooting.md

 *   fetch troubleshooting utilities at debug time rather than at the time of pod initialization
 *   respect admission restrictions
-*   allow introspection of pod state (no hidden containers)
+*   allow introspection of pod state using existing tools (no hidden containers)
 *   support arbitrary runtimes via the CRI (possibly with reduced feature set)

 A good solution SHOULD: